What is a HDD?

 How NAND works

-An SSD controller that performs several functions, including keeping track of where data is located.
+An SSD controller performs several functions, including keeping track of where data is located.

 Reading and writing